arkency/posts/posts/2017-09-18-all-the-ways-to-generate-routing-paths-in-rails.md

 ---
-title: "All the ways to generate routing paths in Rails"
 created_at: 2017-09-18 10:17:05 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'rails', 'routing' ]
 newsletter: arkency_form
 ---

+# All the ways to generate routing paths in Rails

 Have you ever considered how many ways there are to generate a routing path in Rails?
 Plenty.
 Let's see.